 Factor #3: Async serverless

-Factor #3 is to use serverless backends for business logic.
-As Factor #2 gives us a reliable eventing system, your business logic will comprise of event handlers (think of them as fine-grained microservices) which receive an event, perform computations and write back to state.
+Factor #3 is to use event handlers deployed on serverless platforms for business logic.
+As Factor #2 gives us a reliable eventing system, your business logic will comprise of event handlers which receive an event, perform computations and write back to state.
 This makes your app a composition of several functions and confers all the benefits (and some drawbacks) of event-driven architectures like high feature velocity due to the loose coupling of components.
-Serverless minimizes backend ops and gives “infinite” scalability while being cost-efficient.
+Additionally, deploying these functions in serverless platforms minimizes backend ops and gives “infinite” scalability while being cost-efficient.
 The serverless functions should have the following properties:

 - Idempotent: The code should be prepared for duplicate delivery of events.